NASA-DEVELOP/VOCAL/docs/source/tutorial.rst

 .. note::

+   It is recommended that you use the tools provided in the polygon folder for saving drawn shapes.
    When loading JSON objects using this feature: the file the shape was created in **must** match the file you currently have loaded, otherwise you'll get an error!
 We do not allow users to load shapes from JSON files which are from other files than what the user is currently on.